Smart Scheduler ✏️

-The parents reported that their biggest challenge was finding time for themselves and their hobbies in the midst of their unpredictable schedules.
+The parents' biggest challenge was finding time for themselves and their hobbies in the midst of their unpredictable schedules.

 One reason parents reported having such little time for themselves was because of their hectic and constantly changing schedules.

-One of the main reasons parents had less time for themselves was because they were constantly watching their kids or taking care of the home.
+One of the main reasons parents had less time for themselves was because they were constantly watching their kids or doing work around the home.

 Another major pain point that the stay-at-home parents reported was feeling boredom and exhaustion after doing chores for long periods of time.